** IT'S POLLEN SEASON! DO YOU HAVE ELDERBERRY ON HAND? **

 IS THAT ELDERBERRY?

-Elderberry is found throughout the Northern Hemisphere as a common shrub that can be 15 feet tall, and just as wide.
-It enjoys sun or part shade, and is equally happy in a roadside ditch or a field.
 The trunk is short, with soft, smooth gray-brown bark, covered with corky bumps and furrows resembling stretch marks.
 Old bark may look scaly.
 The twigs are hairless and yellowish-green with scattered pores called lenticels.
-If you snap a twig open, the inside is soft and white.
+If you snap a twig open, the inside will be soft and white.
 Elderberry leaves are long, dark green, and serrated on the ends, like sawteeth.
 They branch off the twig in pairs, exactly opposite from each other.

 Elderflowers appear in the spring.
 They grow in a beautiful, huge, umbrella-like cluster called an “umbel” made of many yellowish-white flowers with five flattened petals each.
 They smell faintly sweet.

 Safety point: Elderberries should not be eaten raw.
 If they’re under-ripe, they’re toxic, and even the ripe ones can give a tummy ache.
 They’re meant to be cooked into pies, jellies, and of course, Sweet’s Elderberry products!
-Elderflowers can be used in salads and cooking, but just use the blossoms themselves.
+Elderflowers can be used in salads and cooking, but only the blossoms themselves.
 All other parts of the shrub - bark, twigs, leaves, tiny green stems - should not be eaten.

 Now, on to those confusing doppelgängers:

 The plant most closely resembling elderberry is Hemlock.
 It is critical that you not confuse the two!
 Poison hemlock, as you probably guessed from the not-so-subtle name, is toxic in almost every part of the plant, and even small amounts can cause skin reactions resembling burns, not to mention respiratory failure and death.
 It was used in ancient Greece to execute condemned prisoners, including Socrates.
-Poison hemlock can be pretty common in some areas, and if you find it in your yard, have it properly removed ASAP, especially if you have children or pets.
-It grows in damp soil near streams and along roadsides and trails.
-(This is not the same plant as the coniferous Hemlock tree… that one's perfectly safe.)

-The quickest way to distinguish poison hemlock from elderberry is to look at the stems and stalks.
+The best way to distinguish poison hemlock from elderberry is to look at the stems and stalks.
 They are very tall (up to 10' feet), hollow, hairless, and have telltale purplish-red streaks.
 Next, check the leaves.
 Elderberry leaves branch off exactly opposite each other.
 Hemlock leaves branch off the stem in an alternating pattern.
 Leaves are triangular and lacy, and if you crush them, they smell bad.
 The flowers are small and white like elderflowers, but the clusters are more widely spaced.
 After the flowers drop, they don’t make berries, but instead produce small green fruits with wavy ribs.
 Inside are highly poisonous seeds that look like anise or caraway.

 Hemlock is in the same family as wild fennel, parsley, parsnip and carrot.
-They can all look a bit like elderberry when in bloom.
+They all look a bit like elderberry when in bloom.
 It’s important to check leaves and stems!

 Fennel has yellow flowers, fronds instead of leaves, and smells strongly of licorice.